It began with a question that never quite settled.

 To begin working with the list, it had to be transcribed.

 An earlier attempt—copying names from an online source—proved unreliable.
-The data would not sort or function correctly.
+I learned the hard way that data copied from a website would not sort or function correctly once entered into Excel.
 The only way forward was to enter each name, year, town, and county by hand.

 That process made something visible that had not been clear before.

-Within the printed list, a section of entries had been set incorrectly.
+Within the printed list, a section of entries in the yearbook had been set incorrectly.
 Columns from two different years had been reversed.
-It is not immediately obvious when reading the page, but it becomes clear when each line is examined and placed in order.
+It is not immediately obvious when first reading the page, but it becomes clear when each line is examined and placed in order.

 The record itself contained an error.